A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Introduction

 \section{Introduction}

-It is clear by now that massive multiple-input multiple-output (MIMO) is a key concept for enhancing the capacity in broadband wireless networks.
+It is clear by now that massive multiple-input multiple-output (MIMO) is a key technology for achieving high capacity in broadband wireless networks, and is currently being deployed to this end in expanding 5G networks.
 The use of many electronically steerable service antennas at the base station facilitates aggressive spatial multiplexing to tens of user equipment nodes.
-This enables a substantial increase in the link reliability and spectral efficiency experienced by a particular node.
-In situations where the massive MIMO array is required to simultaneously serve a very large number of nodes, there arises the challenge of grouping and scheduling these nodes for transmission.
+This enables a substantial increase in the link reliability experienced by a particular node.
+In situations where the massive MIMO array is required to simultaneously serve a very large number of nodes, there arises the challenge of first grouping and then scheduling these nodes for transmission.
 This is particularly important for the massive machine-type communication (mMTC) use case, where extremely large numbers of nodes may be present within the same geographical area served by the base station \cite{3gpp2010further}.

-In this paper we propose a node grouping method based on directional properties of the nodes' channels that are stable over long periods of time and so do not need to be updated at the rate of the coherence time of the channel.
+In this paper, we propose a node grouping method based on directional properties of the nodes' channels that are stable over long periods of time and so do not need to be updated at the rate of the coherence time of the channel.
 This reduces signalling overhead and makes our method suitable for use as a precursor to node scheduling for energy constrained Internet of Things (IoT) nodes with infrequent transmissions.
-We formulate this as an optimisation problem using mixed-integer programming.
-We then develop an efficient approximation algorithm to solve this problem much faster than is possible for the optimisation.
-Our results show that both our optimisation and approximation provide superior performance in terms of minimum signal-to-interference-plus-noise ratio (SINR) in comparison to a reference method based on grouping nodes by their instantaneous signal strength, that is, received power taking into account both small and large-scale fading.
-The latter requires full small scale channel state information (CSI) that is in practice not possible to collect a-priori.
+We formulate this as an optimization problem using mixed-integer programming.
+We then develop an efficient approximation algorithm to solve this problem much faster than is possible using the optimization process.
+Our results show that both our optimization and approximation provide superior performance in terms of minimum signal-to-interference-plus-noise ratio (SINR) in comparison to a reference method based on grouping nodes by their instantaneous signal strength, that is, received power taking into account both small and large-scale fading.
+The reference method requires full small scale channel state information (CSI), however the dominant power consumption of IoT nodes is due to transmission, as shown in~\cite{s21030913}.
+Hence, sending pilot sequences, to learn small-scale CSI, prior to data, would consume too much energy.
+In contrast, less time-varying information could be reused without the need to relearn the channel for each uplink message.